9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 same function as we had in the non-GUI version of the program.

 The last thing we do in `guiAdd` is actually display the pop-up window.
-That\'s done by calling `windowPresent`, which is the opposite of `widgetHide`.
+That's done by calling `windowPresent`, which is the opposite of `widgetHide`.

 Note that the `guiAdd` function returns almost immediately.
 It just sets up the widgets and causes the box to be displayed; at no point does it block waiting for input.
-Here\'s what the dialog box looks like:
+Here's what the dialog box looks like:

 ![](figs/gui-pod-addwin.png)